bfeif/pt-verb-explorer/README.md

 # pt-verb-table-builder

 Python code that scrapes and builds a table of verb conjugations and boolean verb irregularities for the Portuguese language.
+An example of the exploration and analyses that can be done using this code can be found in the [demo ipython notebook about the L-shaped morphome](https://github.com/bfeif/pt-verb-table-builder/blob/master/Demo%2C%20L-shaped%20Morphome.ipynb).

 ## Overview